capnramses/apg_mesh/README.md

     @skeleton bones 2 animations 1

 That's it!
+The bones here mean that each vertex will have bone id 0 or 1, and that my vertex shader will have an array of 2 animation matrices as a uniform.

 I give my animation hierarchy in a separate structure.
-It's possible to create a skeleton with bones (or higher-level objects in Blender) that don't deform a vertex directly, but do affect bones lower down in the hierarchy.
-To create a hierarchy with these intermediate as well as deforming bones, I use a separate concept called "nodes" in a tree.
+Not all bones in the skeleton will directly affect a vertex; it's possible to have intermediate animated bones that still affect bones further down in the hierarchy.
+We don't want these to send a matrix to the vertex shader - these are to be calculated away in animation code.
+To separate these concepts I use a separate concept called "nodes" in my animation hierarchy.
+Nodes may or may not be directly tied to a bone - if so I provide the index of that bone.
+If the node is purely an intermediate then I give -1 as the bone index:

     @hierarchy nodes 5
     parent -1 bone_id -1